Wenatchee Fire Station No. 1

-The Wenatchee Fire Station No. 1, at 136 S. Chelan Ave. in Wenatchee, Washington, was built in 1929.
-It was listed on the National Register of Historic Places in 2004 as Wenatchee Fire Station #1.
+The Wenatchee Fire Station No. 1 is a historic fire station in Wenatchee, Washington.
+It was built in 1929 and listed on the National Register of Historic Places in 2004 as Wenatchee Fire Station #1.

 It is significant as a work of architect Ludwig O. Solberg.
 It includes a five-story tower, which serves both as a hose tower and as a firefighting training tower.

 According to its NRHP nomination, "The building's symmetry and classical detailing play heavily upon the Beaux Arts styling, while the hose tower/practice tower owes it design influence to a Gothic church steeple."